It’s impossible to talk to the animals - but if anyone comes close, it’s animal behaviour expert Jade Fountain.

 From hand-rearing cheetah cubs in South Africa, to working in an endangered species conservation program training marine mammals in Queensland Australia, to helping private clients understand their pets better, Jade’s career is every animal-lover’s dream.

-Earlier this year she went to Montana and filmed a movie with numerous dogs.
+In 2016 she went to Montana and filmed a movie with numerous dogs.

 “I was contacted by a colleague in the States to work on a film set as a studio trainer.
 It was an exciting and wonderful experience."